ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa3/index.md

 ## Grading

-A grader will be made available by Monday, Jan 28.
+A grader will be made available by Tuesday, July 12th.
 The rough grade breakdown
 is:

 - 6 points README